bradley0130/testbot/README.md

 # testbot
-This will be my first discord test bot in C#
+This will be my first discord test bot